Week 1:

 Congrats!

-You’ve completed Chapter 2!
-You are starting to make this a reality.
+You’ve completed Chapter 3!
+You are so much closer to your goals.

 Instructor Spotlight